-Thomas Ravenel Gets Full Custody Off Kids, Kathryn Dennis Gets Zero Visitation
+Thomas Ravenel Gets Full Custody Of Kids, Kathryn Dennis Gets Zero Visitation

 Kathryn Dennis doesn’t have plans to hold back on the new season, though.
 Thomas Ravenel and Kathryn Dennis never hold back on their drama.
 She explained about her plans this season saying, “I’ve always been an open book–the good the bad the ugly.
 It’s the only way I know how to be, and I’ve always been proud to say that.
 Most people live behind filters and create a false sense of self that feels safe to them and golly that must be exhausting.”

-When it comes to Kathryn and Thomas’ relationship she says that it was “like riding on the worst rollercoaster imaginable, with no idea how to get off.”
-She says that her kids help her to keep moving forward revealing, “My daughter and my son are my angels.
+When it comes to Kathryn and Thomas’ relationship, she says that it was “like riding on the worst rollercoaster imaginable, with no idea how to get off.”
+She says that her kids help her keep moving forward, revealing, “My daughter and my son are my angels.
 From the very beginning, they are the only thing that kept me going.”
 If she isn’t even allowed to see the kids at all, this is going to be really hard on her.
 Thomas Ravenel has always made it clear that he wants what he feels like is best for the kids.

 Are you shocked to hear that Kathryn Dennis doesn’t even have visitation with her children?
 Do you think that it is best that Thomas Ravenel has custody of the kids?
 Sound off in the comments section below on your thoughts, and don’t miss Southern Charm when it returns to Bravo.

-[Featured Image Via Thomas Ravenel/Instagram]
+[Featured Image by Thomas Ravenel/Instagram]